 10 Tips for Perfect Concept2 Photo Scans Every Time

-ErgManiac's photo scan feature reads your Concept2 PM5 display and extracts workout data automatically.
+ErgManiac's photo scan feature reads Concept2 PM3, PM4, and PM5 displays and extracts workout data automatically.
 It works well out of the box, but a few small adjustments can make the difference between a perfect scan and one that needs manual correction.
 Here are 10 tips to get clean scans every time.

 1. Get the Distance Right

-Hold your phone 15-20cm (about 6-8 inches) from the PM5 screen.
+Hold your phone 15-20cm (about 6-8 inches) from the monitor screen.
 Too close and the camera cannot focus.
 Too far and the numbers become too small for the AI to read reliably.
-You want the PM5 display to fill roughly 60-70% of the photo frame.
+You want the display to fill roughly 60-70% of the photo frame.

 2. Photograph the Right Screen

-After finishing a workout, the PM5 shows a summary screen with your total distance, time, average pace, stroke rate, and calories.
+After finishing a workout, the Concept2 monitor shows a summary screen with your total distance, time, average pace, stroke rate, and calories.
 This is the screen you want.
 Do not photograph the "Just Row" screen or the workout selection menu.

 For interval workouts, first photograph the summary screen, then scroll through each interval and scan those individually.
 ErgManiac will combine them.